kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

-# Arduino_uSDR_Pico_FFT_Proj
+# ARJAN-5
+## 5 Band SSB/AM/CW
-## Hamradio SDR Transceiver Software
+## HF Transceiver
+## (Arduino_uSDR_Pico_FFT_Proj)
 ### by Klaus Fensterseifer - PY2KLA

 ![uSDR-PICO FFT](Pict1.png)

-This project is a QSD/QSE Software Defined HF Transceiver, 5 Band, Low Power, based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico.
+This project is a QSD/QSE Software Defined HF Transceiver (SDR), 5 Band, Low Power, based on  Arjan te Marvelde / uSDR-pico, from https://github.com/ArjanteMarvelde/uSDR-pico.
 I strongly recommend you to take a look there before trying to follow this one.

-My intention is to include a waterfall or panadapter to the Arjan's uSDR-pico project, for this, I included an ILI9341 240x320 2.4" TFT display without touch, and also, changed the software to generate the waterfall.
+My intention was to include a waterfall or panadapter to the Arjan's uSDR-pico project, for this, I included an ILI9341 240x320 2.4" TFT display without touch, and also, changed the software to generate the waterfall.

 Initially, I have used Visual Studio, but after some considerations, I ported all code to Arduino IDE.
 So, to compile and run this code you need the Arduino IDE installed for a Raspberry Pi Pico project.